NYCCT — New York City College of Technology

 Grading: Your course grade will be calculated based on the following Grading Rubric; missing any component will result in a lower grade.
 Passing ENG 1101 is contingent upon attendance, satisfactory class participation, the successful completion of assignments, and the final exam.

-Midterm Exam (completed in class in essay form): 15%
+Midterm Exam (completed in class in essay form; open dictionary allowed): 15%

-Final Research Project (app.
-2,000 words): 20% — Note: a First Draft of this paper must be submitted prior for grade.
-You will not be given a grade without an acceptable and timely first draft submission.
+First Essay Project: 20% — Note: a First Draft of this paper must be submitted prior for grade.

 Final Exam: 15%

 *These journal assignments will include topics and structures from your daily, ungraded, homework.